 The questionnaires and the information collected from the medical notes are identified by your study number and your initials.
 The questionnaires and data collection forms are kept in a locked office on a corridor that can only be accessed by hospital staff.

-Your consent form, which contains your full name, date of birth and your NHS number, is kept separately in a locked cabinet in a locked room.
-The cabinet where the consent forms are held can only be accessed by three members of the research team.
+Your consent form, which contains your full name, date of birth and your NHS number, is kept separately in a locked cabinet in a locked room at University Hospitals Bristol and Weston.
+The cabinet where the consent forms are held can only be accessed by the Head and Neck 5000 study manager and data manager.

-The questionnaire and medical records data that we receive is entered in to our study database where each record is identified by your study number and your initials.
-Your name and address is kept so that we can send out the study questionnaires.
+The questionnaire and medical records data that we receive are entered in to our study database where each record is identified by your study number and your initials.
+Your name and address is kept so that we can send out the study questionnaires and contact you with updates on the study.
 We keep your name and address on a separate database to the one that holds the study data.

 Access to all of our databases is limited to a small number of study staff.
-All databases are password protected and held in a restricted access folder on the University Hospitals Bristol NHS server.
+All databases are password protected and held in a restricted access folder on the University Hospitals Bristol and Weston NHS server.
+Identifiable data will be held until 31st March 2026.

 Sharing and processing of data

-When you agree to take part in a research study, the information about your health and care may be provided to researchers running other research studies in this organisation and in other organisations.
+When you agree to take part in a research study such as Head and Neck 5000, the information about your health and care may be provided to researchers running other research studies in this organisation and in other organisations.
 These organisations may be universities, NHS organisations or companies involved in health care research in this country or abroad.
-Your information will only be used by organisations and researchers to conduct research in accordance with the UK Policy Framework for Health and Social Care Research
+Your information will only be used by organisations and researchers to conduct research in accordance with the UK Policy Framework for Health and Social Care Research.

 This information will not identify you and will not be combined with other information in a way that could identify you.
 The information will only be used for the purpose of health and care research, and cannot be used to contact you or to affect your care.
 It will not be used to make decisions about future services available to you, such as insurance.